 There are many ways that you can let us know about any of these kinds of situations:

-- During business hours, and if you are unable to speak to your host family or local volunteer, you can call the AFS National Office at 1-800-AFS-INFO (1-800-237-4636, press 9) to reach the Participant Support department.
+- During business hours, and if you are unable to speak to your host family or local volunteer, you can call the AFS National Office at 1-800-AFS-INFO (1-800-237-4636, press 9) to reach the Participant Support and Learning department.

 - After business hours, if it is an emergency and you are uncomfortable or unable to talk to your host family or local AFS volunteer, you can contact the AFS Emergency Duty Officer by calling the same office number: 1-800-AFS-INFO (800-237-4636, press 9) this number will be answered 24 hours a day.